This job is sometimes referred to by alternative titles

 Whiti Hereaka is of Ngāti Tūwharetoa and Te Arawa descent.

-Authors who specialise in a subject matter, such as those who write textbooks, need expertise in their chosen field.
+Authors who specialise in a particular subject area, such as those who write textbooks, need expertise in their chosen field.
 This may require tertiary education in that area.

-To get published, most authors need to first present their ideas or writing to publishers.
+To get work published, most authors need to first show their ideas or writing to publishers.

 Additional requirements for specialist roles:

-To specialise as an author in a specific subject matter, such as law, medicine or accounting, you may need to do the relevant tertiary qualification.
+To specialise as an author in a specific subject, such as law, medicine or accounting, you may need to complete a relevant tertiary qualification.

 Authors need to be: